-In case of the inoperability of the LPG-system, the safety concept of the LPG-system shall prevent any flow of petrol into the LPG container after switching-over to petrol mode.
+In case of the inoperability of the LPG-system, a remotely controlled shut-off valve complying with the requirements of paragraph 6.16.3.3. shall be installed along the flow line in order to prevent any flow of petrol into the LPG container after switching-over to petrol mode.